 April 2016 marks the first retreat where an additional All Voices Fellowship is offered, due to the generosity of former SCBWI conference coordinator Sara Rutenberg.
 Sara chose Christina Gessler for the fellowship because Sara knows from her own family how incredibly difficult is to move through life with this kind of chronic GI illness.
 On her fellowship application, Tina wrote that she identifies with both the people who suffer from incurable or chronic illness and the families who go through that journey with them.
 She also added, “I am doing well now, but in my recent past I have not.
 In the hospital, the doctor could gauge my recovery by whether or not I was pestering the nurses for paper.
 If I was writing, I was fighting through.
 If I wasn’t, I was giving up.”
 Tina is currently working on a young adult novel that sounds amazing.

 As for me, I was thrilled to have Tina on retreat with us.
-She has an incredibly smart, dry sense of humor and an underlying warmth and acceptance of everyone—as well as a plethora of really hilarious, yet true, tales about her life.
-(If you are ever lucky enough to meet her, be sure to ask to hear the story of how she met her husband, which had us all in gales of laughter.)
+She has an incredibly smart, dry sense of humor and an underlying warmth and acceptance of everyone that makes her such a joy to be around.

 From Tina: “I’m wary of things that promise too much.
 But this experience was more than promised.
 And I’m not a fan of weekend vacations with the girls.
 But these ladies are the sort of people you feel honored to spend a weekend with.
 And I never went to a sleep-away summer camp.
 But Splendid Mola is what I imagined those camps were like: a chance to run away to the perfect place to be your best you.